EnviroDIY/Mayfly-Modbus-Wing/knh002-MayflyWingShield/rev8/README.md

 This is a proposed Request For Comment on a knh002-MafylWingShield Rev8  functionality.

-The Mayfly rev 1.1 has an efficient nominal +12V generation, however it can't be switched off completely.
+The Mayfly rev 1.1 has an efficient 11.3V @100mA (nominal +12V) generation, that is switched via +5V to be able to turn it off completely.

 The Mayfly 1.1 12v boost U10 MCP1665T-E powersupply referenced to 3.8V LiIon source, at room temperature 15C, was measured as able to supply 620mA for some seconds.

-The released Mayfly 1.1 12V boost is likely to derive its power from a lower power switched supply so can be turned OFF completely.
-This RFC assumes a Mayfly 1.1  MCP1665T-E referenced to V_BATT for discussion and able to supply 620mA.
+This RFC assumes either a Mayfly 1.1  MCP1665T-E referenced to V_BATT or future Mayfly's with roughly the same internal power capability of +500mA.

 The Modbus/RS485 can interface with a number of instruments proposed 4 ( 3 RS485 + 1SDI-12) at 12V.
 Each instrument may consume 55mA active current,  https://github.com/EnviroDIY/YosemitechModbus#power-supply